Hardcoreprawn/architecture/input/index.md

 description: A home for Architecture documents, principles and patterns
 ---

-# Architecture Repository

-The main thing architects do, is create documents.
+The main thing architects do is create documents.
 These outline all manner of things which explain:

 * Things we want to build
-* Why we build things in particular ways
+* Why do we build things in particular ways
 * How we build things
 * Reasons for building things
 * Things we do not want to build